-Based on a player or team's game assets, like champions and skills, a projection is made as to what steps need to be accomplished for objectives, macro and micro play, and other strategies that could lead
+Win Conditions Based on a player or team's game assets, like champions and skills, a projection is made as to what steps need to be accomplished for objectives, macro and micro play, and other strategies that could lead to a victory, depending on the response by the opposing team.
+In-game Skills Player avatars receive skills and items (buffs) that can make them stronger over time.
+Strategies These are the plans that players and teams develop and attempt to implement for gaining advantages and a victory over the other team.

-In-game Skills

-Player avatars receive skills and items (buffs) that can make them stronger over time.

-Strategies

-These are the plans that players and teams develop and attempt to implement for gaining advantages and a victory over the other team.
 Strategies are often adapted once a game starts, depending on the responding counter strategies of the opposing player or team.